apm-workshop/at-etaps2026/_pages/index.md

  <!-- - [Final Registration form]() -->

-The registration prices are listed below:
+The registration options are listed below:

  - Basic (includes 1 coffee break and 1 lunch on Friday, April 17)
  - Standard (basic + a social event on Thursday, April 16)